alexanderaleskin/telegram_django_bot/README.rst

-The key feature of the lib is ``TelegaViewSet`` - class for manage Django ORM model.
+The key feature of the lib is ``TelegramViewSet`` - class for manage Django ORM model.
 It is designed in the similar way as `Django rest framework Viewset <https://www.django-rest-framework.org/api-guide/viewsets/>`_ , but has a significant difference: while DRF Viewset provides response in serializable format (usually in json format) to frontend app, TelegaViewSet provides response to user in telegram interface in message format with buttons.
 So, you will manage data and receive